tymyrddin/purple/source/docs/audits/legible.md

 # Making it legible

-There is an organisation, more common than audit folklore admits, that is genuinely good at this.
+There is an organisation, more common than audit folklore admits, that is genuinely good at all this.
 Backups are tested because an engineer distrusts untested backups.
 Incidents are reviewed because the team wants to know what happened.
 Access gets removed when people leave because the offboarding actually runs.
 Then a customer asks for a certificate, or a regulator asks for evidence, and the organisation discovers that being good and